laurento/gnome-shell-extension-ideapad/README.md

 *At the moment the extension only provides an easy and user-friendly way to toggle the battery conservation mode available on the Levono Ideapad laptops and visually get its current state.*

 # Installation
+Download or clone the repository under `~/.local/share/gnome-shell/extensions/ideapad@laurento.frittella`

+# Usage
+The extension adds a new entry *Toggle Conservation Mode* to the panel and shows an icon on the status menu to indicate when the battery conservation mode is enabled.

 # Additional Required Settings
 Your desktop user needs read-and-write access to a specific sysfs file that is normally owned by the root user.
 The easiest way to achieve that is using `sudo`.
 The following steps have been tested on Debian, but they should work on any modern GNU/Linux system.
 In case of doubts, please refer to your specific distribution documentation.